aliware-os/dragonfly-test/content/quick_start/_index.md

 pre = "<b>2. </b>"
 +++

-Simply by starting a SuperNode in your Docker container, and installing the Dragonfly client, you can start downloading with Dragonfly.
+Simply by starting a supernode in your Docker container, and installing the Dragonfly client, you can start downloading with Dragonfly.
 <!--more-->

 ## Prerequisites

 You have started your Docker container.

-## Starting a SuperNode in Your Docker Container
+## Starting a supernode in Your Docker Container

 1. Pull the docker image we provided.